tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-COMPLETE if every VALIDATION_COORDINATESSTATEPROVINCE_CONSISTENT in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.
+COMPLETE if every VALIDATION_COORDINATESSTATEPROVINCE_CONSISTENT in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET; otherwise NOT_COMPLETE.

 #### Information Elements